Date of Award:

 Doctor of Philosophy (PhD)

 Vicki H. Allan

 Retention of women through graduation in Computer Science (CS) majors is one of the biggest challenges for CS education.
 Most research in this area focuses on factors influencing attrition rather than why and how women remain committed.
 The goal of this research study is to understand retention from the perspective of women who persisted in their CS major.
 Using the theoretical lens of legitimate peripheral participation in communities of practice, I designed and conducted a study that involved focus groups, interviews, journey maps, and experience sampling methods.
 I found that retention of women in this study was influenced by four different types of interactions and eight different practices inside the CS major.
 I also found that learning was a matter of multimembership at the intersection of several different communities which supported both these women’s learning and retention.
 Finally, this dissertation provides a cross-case study narrative that highlights commonalities and differences of different pathways of ongoing participation investigated in this study.
 Such narrative is illustrated by five individual case studies of five women persisting in their CS major.

 Pantic, Katarina, "Retention of Women in Computer Science: Why Women Persist in Their Computer Science Majors" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7794.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .